newlyceum/curriculum/README.md

 > Homeschool families can visit the Vermont History Museum [Montpelier] and the Vermont Heritage Galleries [Barre] for free.
 Call the museum front desk at (802) 828-2291 for further details.

-> *Encourage Jack to do this.* Homeschoolers ages 10 to 18 are welcome to participate in [Vermont History Day](http://vermonthistory.org/educate/vermont-history-day), a year-long education program that encourages students to delve into a topic, examine it thoroughly, and present historical research at a statewide competition.
+> Homeschoolers ages 10 to 18 are welcome to participate in [Vermont History Day](http://vermonthistory.org/educate/vermont-history-day), a year-long education program that encourages students to delve into a topic, examine it thoroughly, and present historical research at a statewide competition.

 > Homeschool families or groups can borrow a [Vermont history kit or lending library books](http://vermonthistory.org/educate/in-your-classroom).